-Day 03: Hike up to Tigers Nest Monastery (approx 5 hrs walk) and drive to Thimphu.
+Day 03: Hike up to Tigers Nest Monastery (approx. 5 hrs return walk) and continue to Thimphu.

-Day 05: Am birding along Rimchu, afternoon visit the magnificent Punakha Dzong.
+Day 05: Explore the bird rich Jigme Dorji National Park, in the afternoon visit the magnificent Punakha Dzong.

-Day 09 and 10: Exploring the best birding hotspots of Bhutan.
+Day 09 and 10: Exploring the Thrumshing La National Park, one of the best birding hotspots in all of Asia.

 Day 11: Yongkola to Tashigang, 140kms.
 Birding at Kore La.

-Day 14: Explore the sub-tropical forest of Samdrup Jongkhar.
+Day 14: Explore the tropical forest of Samdrup Jongkhar.

 Day 15: Samdrup Jongkhar to Guwahati and connect to Delhi/Calcutta, India.

-Our Indian representative will meet you at the Bagdogra Airport in Siliguri, and drive to the border town of Phuntsholing where we will assist in completing your visa formalities before transferring to your hotel for your first night n Bhutan.
+Our Indian representative will meet you at the Bagdogra Airport in Siliguri and drive you to the border town of Phuntsholing where we will assist in completing your visa formalities before transferring to your hotel for your first night in Bhutan.
 Phuntsholing, situated at the base of the Himalayan foothills and on the northern edge of the Indian Plains, is a thriving commercial center and a fascinating mixture of Indian and Bhutanese people and their cultures.
-Along the drive we will see Little Cormorant; Cattle Egret; Purple Heron; Indian Pond Heron; Black, Bronze, and Ashy drongos; Common and Bank mynas; Asian-pied Starling; White-throated Kingfisher and Black Kite.
+Along the drive we will look for Little Cormorant; Cattle Egret; Purple Heron; Indian Pond Heron; Black, Bronze, and Ashy drongos; Common and Bank mynas; Asian-pied Starling; White-throated Kingfisher and Black Kite.

 NIGHT: Peling Hotel, Phuntsholing, (300m).

 Today we rise early to bird around our hotel.
-Here we will see Rose-ringed and Alexandrian parakeets; Common Iora; Great Tit; Chestnut-tailed Starling; Coppersmith Barbet; House Crow and Common Tailorbird.
+Here we will look for Rose-ringed and Alexandrian parakeets; Common Iora; Great Tit; Chestnut-tailed Starling; Coppersmith Barbet; House Crow and Common Tailorbird.

-After breakfast we will begin our journey, climbing approximately 2,000m over 174 kms, taking around 6 hours to reach Paro.
+After breakfast we will begin our journey, climbing approximately 2,000m to reach Paro.
 The journey climbs north through an ever changing landscape of scrub-land and pristine forests with views of mountain ranges dotted with isolated farms and cascading water falls; deep valleys with roaring rivers and occasional villages.
-The variations in altitude and vegetation result in a wide range of wildlife and avian species, therefore we will stop and bird enroute as time allows.
+The variations in altitude and vegetation result in a wide range of wildlife and avian species, therefore we will stop and bird en-route as time allows.
 Arriving in Paro we will check into our hotel for the night.
-Species we may encounter include Blue-throated Barbet; Oriental Pied and Rufous-necked hornbills; Long-tailed and Rufous sibias; Common Stonechat; Eurasian Jay; Rusty-flanked Treecreepers; Blue Whistling Thrush and Little Bunting.
+Species we may encounter along the road include Blue-throated Barbet; Oriental Pied and Rufous-necked hornbills; Long-tailed and Rufous sibias; Common Stonechat; Eurasian Jay; Rusty-flanked Treecreepers; Blue Whistling Thrush and Little Bunting.